Chances are if you’ve seen a Borzoi, you’ve likely thought that it was just a Greyhound with long hair.

 Bloat occurs when a dog’s stomach twists around and then fills with air.
 There is no one definitive cause of bloat, but researchers have noted that it often happens in large dogs that tend to eat and drink a lot, and then exercise intensely right after eating.
 It most often happens in larger, male dogs.
 However, any dog is ultimately susceptible to bloat so you’ll need to keep an eye out for it no matter what size or gender your dog is.
 In addition to bloat, other potential breed-related health issues include sensitivity to anesthesia, eye issues, and hip or elbow dysplasia.

-You’ll need to invest in a good dog brush.
+You’ll need to invest in a good dog brush for the Borzoi.

 Borzois are definitely shedders.
 Their long coats are gorgeous but do require some care.
 You won’t need to hire a professional groomer, but you will need to purchase a good dog quality dog brush and commit to a good, lengthy brushing at least once a week, and more during the high shedding seasons of fall and spring.